kenkaijie/poco/docs/tutorials/hello-world.rst

 Coroutine Creation
 ==================

-To run the defined tasks, we will need to assign it to a scheduler.
-For most applications, you will only have a single scheduler.
 Each function that will be run as a task will need to be associated with a single coroutine structure.
+These can be defined in the program's ``main``.

 Each of the calls to ``coro_create`` will create a coroutine structure used by the scheduler.
 This includes all the necessary information to allow coroutines to pause and